NEW BEGINNINGS CHURCH BY-LAWS

-The Board and Deaconesses shall be elected by the church by secret ballot for one, two or three year terms.
+The Board shall consist of members in good standing elected by the church by secret ballot or voice vote for one, two or three year terms.
 One third of the total number shall be elected at each Annual Business Meeting.

 They shall be ineligible for reelection until six months after completion of two consecutive Three (3) year terms.
 In case of a vacancy, a new board member may be appointed by the Board to fill that vacancy until the next Annual Business Meeting.